-You may have noticed that I have some affiliate links and partnerships on this post.
+You may have noticed that in this post about how to raise empathetic kids, I have some affiliate links and partnerships on this post.
 As always, all thoughts and opinions are my own.

 I tend to over-think things.